benjels/cluedoUI/README.md

 Note On Use Of Cards In Program:

 in this program cards do not exist in exactly the same way that they would in the physical version of the game.
 When a guess is made, we make a three card objects for the suspects that make up that guess.
 So we can have two instances of the "same" card.

+Note On Guesses/Accusations in a turn:

+after a player has moved, they may elect to either make a guess or an accusation.
+If a player could make a guess and an accusation in the same turn, there would be no need to ever make an accusation without first verifying it with an ordinary guess.
+That would remove depth from the game.